victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 Because headers (and other base data) are merged just before sending a payload, changes to base data is applied almost instantly.
 Therefore, old secrets can be removed almost instantly.

-If somehow generating a new secret overrides the current secret, rest assured that failed payloads are automatically retried (if the webhook is configured to be [guaranteed](#guaranteed)) after updating the shared secret on the webhook (sender).
+If somehow generating a new secret overwrites the current secret, rest assured that failed payloads are automatically retried (if the webhook is configured to be [guaranteed](#guaranteed)) after updating the shared secret on the webhook (sender).

 #### Content-Type